bedna-KU/structuredKUos/README.md

 # structuredKUos
-Structured OD - all is real object
+Structured OS - all is real object

 Proof of concept